 The described systematic investigation of structures, site types and intercalated ions leads us to a discussion of the suitability of the investigated compunds with TB structures as ZS cathode materials.
 In the perovskite structure there is no mechanism that compensates for the expansion of the FeF$\mathrm{_6}$ octahedra, and hence the PTB structure experiences a large increase in volume upon intercalation of all types of the considered $A$ cations.
 According to our calculations, the completely empty structure is therefore not a promising ZS cathode material.
 However, the situation may be different if the structure is expanded by "filler cations", as descriped by Martin et al. \cite{Martin_2019_PTB_K_cathode}, where K$\mathrm{^+}$ and NH$\mathrm{_4^+}$ were used during synthesis and the material was subsequently cycled vs.\ lithium.
 Cao and coworkers also employed K$\mathrm{^+}$ cations to pre-expand the framework for later Na$\mathrm{^+}$ cycling \cite{Cao_2017_PTB_cathode}.
 Although no ZS behavior was reported in either of those works, the enlarged sites may allow for a stronger compensation mechanism leading to less drastic volume changes compared to the values reported here.

-In the HTB structure, there is a compensation mechanism for the occupation of 6-sites, which leads to global volume changes of -1.5\% and -0.2\% for $A$=Li and $A$=Na, respectively.
-However, there is only one 6-site per unit cell, which corresponds to $x$=1/3 per formula unit.
+In the HTB structure, there is a compensation mechanism for the occupation of 6-sites, which leads to global volume changes of -1.5 \% and -0.2 \% for $A$=Li and $A$=Na, respectively.
+However, there is only one 6-site per unit cell, which corresponds to $\Delta x$ =1/3 per formula unit.
+This means that there is a global volume increase below $x$=2/3 (occupation of the 3-sites) and the small volume changes occur above $x$=2/3.
 For the compound FeF$\mathrm{_3}$-0.33H$\mathrm{_2}$O, Li et al. reported a volume expansion of $\sim$3.9\% during the intercalation of $\Delta x$=0.66 Li and found indications that up to two Li$\mathrm{^+}$ cations occupied one 6-site \cite{Li_2011_Li_cathode}.
 We have not considered the possibility of double occupancy in this work, but we expect an expansion of the local $A$F$_j$ volume (as opposed to contraction with single occupancy reported here) and thus a global expansion of the structure.
 Consequently, only low capacities with simultaneous ZS behavior are achievable in the HTB structure.